-What types of technology will be available for me to use at Radford University?
+What types of technology are available for graduate students enrolled in the COSD program at Radford University?

-COSD’s Speech Science Laboratory houses a new digital videostroboscopy system complete with the latest KIPS, model 9181 laryngeal imaging software.
-The facility also includes a comprehensive acoustics workstation for the investigation of speech production and perception.
-Computer-based, multimedia applications are also available for supplemental instruction.
-The Electrophysiology Laboratory includes a sophisticated brain mapping system that supports research interests in areas of musical perception, speech perception, autism spectrum disorder, and cognitive processing models.
+- Electrophysiology Laboratory, which includes a sophisticated brain mapping system that supports research interests in areas of musical perception, speech perception, autism spectrum disorder, and cognitive processing models.

 Students are also assigned to Audiology Clinic during their first year.
-Our clinic houses seventeen therapy and observation suites.
-Students’ practicum can be observed through one-way mirrors or via digital television signals on faculty supervisors' computers.
-Students may also participate in community screenings both on and off campus.
+Our clinic houses ten therapy rooms.
+Students’ practicum can be observed through one-way mirrors or via secure internet connection on faculty supervisors' computers.
+Students frequently participate in community screenings both on and off campus.

-Working closely with your academic advisor and the speech-language pathology clinic director, you will have ample opportunities to exceed the minimal number of clock-hours (400) as required by the American Speech-Language-Hearing Association.
+Working closely with your academic advisor and the Clinic Director, you will have ample opportunities to exceed the minimum number of clock-hours (400 hrs) as required by the American Speech-Language-Hearing Association.